ihmeuw/vivarium_research/docs/source/intervention_models/maternal_supplementation/index.rst

 **How to sample and apply effect sizes:**

-The intervention hemoglobin shifts should be applied *after* at the start of pregnancy, after the application of the pregnancy hemoglobin adjustment factor.
+The intervention hemoglobin shifts should be applied at the start of pregnancy, *after* the application of the pregnancy hemoglobin adjustment factor.
 The intervention hemoglobin shift should persist until six weeks postpartum, at which point the simulant's hemoglobin level should return to the pre-pregnancy value, as illustrated in the figure below.

 .. image:: hemoglobin_figure.png